the-prototypist/InfoSec-Resources/README.md

 # InfoSec Resources and Tools
 This is a collection of resources I've gathered around the various topics within the field of information and cyber security.
 If this is something you'd like to contribute a resource to, please join our discord! https://discord.gg/74gD2yV6UC
+Or visit my new blog for tips, tricks, and tutorials of my own: https://neonghost.io

 These will be listed in the following layout:
 - [Education](https://github.com/neonghost-io/InfoSec-Resources/blob/main/README.md#education)